Episode 2 (Twin Peaks): Events

 The Horne family—Ben (Richard Beymer), Audrey (Sherilyn Fenn), and Johnny (Robert Bauer)—are eating dinner when they are interrupted by Ben's brother Jerry (David Patrick Kelly).
 The brothers share brie and butter baguettes while Ben tells Jerry of Laura Palmer's murder and the failing of the Ghostwood project.
 They decide to visit One Eyed Jacks, a casino and brothel across the Canada–US border, where Ben wins a coin flip to determine who will be the first to sleep with the newest prostitute.

 Bobby Briggs and Mike Nelson (Gary Hershberger) drive into the woods to pick up a hidden delivery of cocaine, but are ambushed by Leo Johnson, who demands the $10,000 the pair owe him.
 Leo also hints that he suspects someone has been sleeping with his wife Shelly (Mädchen Amick), then scares the pair off.
 When Bobby visits Shelly at her home the next day, he discovers that Leo has beaten her.

+Audrey speaks with Donna Hayward (Lara Flynn Boyle) at the Double R Diner, before dancing to a song she puts in the jukebox, saying, "God, I love this music.
+Isn't it too dreamy?"

 Dale Cooper receives a phone call from Hawk (Michael Horse) about a one-armed man seen at Ronette Pulaski's hospital bed.
 The next morning, Cooper gathers together Sheriff Truman (Michael Ontkean), Deputies Hawk and Brennan (Harry Goaz), and Lucy Moran (Kimmy Robertson) in a forest clearing to demonstrate his unusual approach to eliminating suspects from their investigation.
 As each suspect's name is read from a list, Cooper throws a stone at a bottle placed 60 ft 6 in away.
 Each time he hits the bottle with a stone, he considers the previous name read out to be of interest to the case.
 The method points his suspicion at Leo Johnson and psychiatrist Lawrence Jacoby (Russ Tamblyn).
-Dale's fellow FBI agent Albert Rosenfield (Miguel Ferrer) arrives later and immediately causes friction with Truman.
+Dale's fellow FBI agent Albert Rosenfield (Miguel Ferrer) arrives later at the Sheriff's office and immediately causes friction with Truman.

-James Hurley and Donna Hayward (Lara Flynn Boyle) discuss their new relationship, and kiss passionately on Donna's sofa.
+James Hurley and Donna discuss their new relationship, and kiss passionately on Donna's sofa.
 Elsewhere, Leland Palmer (Ray Wise), still mourning Laura's death, dances in his living room, sobbing and holding a portrait of Laura as he does so.
 He breaks open the picture's frame, cutting his hands, as his wife Sarah (Grace Zabriskie) screams at him to stop.

-Cooper retires to bed at his hotel room, and experiences a strange dream featuring the one-armed man, who identifies himself as MIKE, and BOB, who vows to "kill again".
+Cooper retires to bed at his hotel room, and experiences a strange dream featuring the one-armed man, who identifies himself as Mike, and BOB, who vows to "kill again".
 Cooper then dreams he is in a room hung with red curtains.
 The Man from Another Place (Michael J. Anderson) and Laura Palmer speak to him in a jarring and disjointed manner, before Laura leans over to whisper in his ear.
 Cooper wakes up, telephones Harry, and declares that he knows who the murderer is.